Collector3/magnetic-feather/README.md

 ### Features

-* Compartment for a 350mAh LiPoly battery (with a zip-tie strain relief slot)
+* Optional compartment for a 350mAh LiPoly battery (with a zip-tie strain relief slot)

 * Slot for a rare earth badge magnet (source provided)